endojs/Jessie/README.md

 which is not absorbed may often be *transpiled* (<T) into the larger language by source-to-source transformation.

+The following diagram illustrates the subsetting relationship between various subsets of EcmaScript.
+The vertical dimension represents syntactic subsetting by static means.
+The horizontal dimension represents semantic subsetting by either static or dynamic means.
+The word cloud in the contour between each language and its subset represents the features of the containing language omitted by that next smaller subset.
+The relative sizes of the feature names reflects only its explanatory significance.

 ![EcmaScript subsets Venn diagram](docs/ecmascript-subsets-solid.png "EcmaScript subsets Venn diagram")